Getting rid of mushrooms on the lawn – experts reveal how to get rid of a fungi problem

-Getting rid of mushrooms on the lawn may seem like a mundane task for any gardener, but the process doesn't need to be complicated, and it can leave you with a flawless lawn that's happily free of fungi.
+Getting rid of mushrooms on the lawn may seem like a mundane task for any gardener.
+But the process doesn't need to be complicated, and it can leave you with flawless turf that's happily fungi-free.

 How do I stop mushrooms from growing on my lawn?
-Expert solutions to the common problem
+Expert ways to prevent this problem

 1. Remove the mushroom's food source

-The expert explains that if there is no food source for the mushrooms to feed on, they will not be able to grow – so you should clean up any fallen leaves, tree bark, branches, or other debris from your lawn on a regular basis.
-Dethatching a lawn can help with this.
+The expert explains that if there is no food source for the mushrooms to feed on, they will not be able to grow – so you should clean up any fallen leaves (which can then be used to make leaf mold), tree bark, branches, or other debris from your lawn on a regular basis.
+Dethatching a lawn can also help with this.

 2. Maintain your lawn

 Similarly, taking care of your lawn will encourage mushrooms to stay away.
-Jason explains that this can be as simple as 'raking up leaves, grass clippings, and other debris from your lawn on a regular basis and watering your lawn and garden regularly.
-He also recommends using the best lawn mower to cut your grass frequently.
+This includes watering when necessary, applying fertilizer, and avoiding walking on it during inclement weather.
+Jason recommends using the best lawn mower to cut your grass frequently.

 3. Invest in a commercial product